Alleviate Tooth Pain & Protect Your Dental Health

 If you choose not to replace a missing tooth, the jaw bone will slowly deteriorate in that area due to a lack of stimulation.
 Nearby teeth can shift into the open space, causing the rest of your teeth to become misaligned.
 As the jaw bone deteriorates, facial features may begin to sag, causing you to appear older than you actually are.
 Not having a complete smile may cause you to feel self-conscious about your teeth, which can negatively affect the way you eat or speak around others.
 If you do not choose to replace a missing tooth right away, we are happy to explain your options for future restoration so that you can restore your smile and improve your oral health.

 Our oral surgery experts regularly performtooth extractions for patients of all ages.
 We will walk you through every step of your care, making sure you feel informed and comfortable about your treatment.
-If you have a tooth that may need to be extracted, or if your general dentist has referred you for a tooth extraction, contact us in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, to schedule your consultation.
+If you have a tooth that may need to be extracted, or if your general dentist has referred you for a tooth extraction, contact us in Columbia, Catonsville, Lutherville, and Westminster, MD, to schedule your consultation.

 Hear From Our Patients